plantshark/plantshark.github.io/aboutme.md

 I try to keep my posts as system neutral as possible, but i will often use examples from the one game i play myself and thats D&D 5th Edition.

+Please follow me on [Twitter](https://twitter.com/TaleTellTroll) to be notified about new posts and other fun discussions.

 {: .box-warning}
 **Keep in mind:** Everything i write about here is my own opinion, everybody has one of those.
 But i'm not really protective of mine, whenever you don't agree with it, i would love to have a constructive conversation about that.